 A Unique Set of Needs

-According to Dr. Joe Coughlin, director of the MIT AgeLab, younger users use Facebook as a place to celebrate the self.
+Studies show that, younger users use social media as a place to celebrate the self.
 They often post about their life through pictures, status updates, videos and location check-ins.

 Seniors, on the other hand, use the site to connect with people who have similar interests, seek out information about healthcare and caregiving, and look at photos of family and friends.

-What’s surprising is that, despite major increases in the number of seniors engaging with social media platforms like Facebook, the sites themselves have failed to respond to the demographic’s unique set of needs.
+What’s surprising is that, despite major increases in the number of seniors engaging with social media platforms, the sites themselves have failed to respond to the demographic’s unique set of needs.

 As younger generations inch closer to becoming seniors themselves, we can start to imagine a future in which social media can play an even larger, more transformative role in combating some of the harshest transitional problems associated with aging.